 Rob: OK.
 So looking at the contact us page here if you’re just using a keyboard you want to know exactly where you are.
 So at the moment I’m in ‘Enter your name’ input.
 If I start tabbing I can see the cursor there in ‘Phone number’ and then nothing – I can’t see that I’ve landed on the select input.
 So here’s a little tweak that I made, adding a border to the select just to give you an example of how this could work.
 So you can see the cursor now: my name, email, phone number… and when I tab onto the select, we’ve added a 5 pixel green border on to that.
 And this is something that we would look to introduce onto to all our inputs.
 You can obviously tweak the design to suit your site and brand.

-Jonathan: So that’s Snapshot Audits.
-I hope that’s given you some understanding of how they can help you improve your website’s accessibility.
+Jonathan: So that’s Live Audits.
+I hope that’s given you some understanding of how they can help you improve your site or app’s accessibility.
 If you want any more information please find it on our website.
 Thanks so much for watching